 Best for: fashion and textiles books for the bookworms who love their glad rags.

 Any shop that brings to mind Fritz Lang's sci fi genius or Superman's adopted home is fine by me, but Metropolis has so much more to offer than that.
-For one thing it's in the beautiful old setting of Curtin House, secondly it's run by knowledgeable staff and thirdly has a jaw-dropping collection of specialist books on everything form pop culture and photography, to architecture and graphic design.
+For one thing it's in the beautiful old setting of Curtin House.
+Secondly, it's run by knowledgeable staff.
+And thirdly it has a jaw-dropping collection of specialist books on everything from pop culture and photography to architecture and graphic design.
 The baby blue shelving and Japanese-style counter are a sight to behold.

-Best for: perusing the works of the latest paperback writers while supping an espresso from Pellegrini's next door.
+Best for: perusing the works of the latest paperback writers while sipping an espresso from Pellegrini's next door.

-One of Melbourne's most iconic book stores, The Paperback has been championing the independent scene since the 60s, and will no doubt long outlive the dying chain stores like Borders.
+One of Melbourne's most iconic bookstores, the Paperback has been championing the independent scene since the '60s, and will no doubt long outlive the dying chain stores.
 With an outstanding fiction collection, as well as an awesome array of Australian non-fiction, the paperback also nabs some nifty numbers not available on these fine shores.
 Staying open way after dark, it is a beacon for book lovers with insomnia.

 Best for: the most awesomely obscure titles in town and the freaking cool contemporary art displayed on the walls.

-A relative newcomer to Melbourne's crowded independent book scene this little beauty busts open the up and coming strip of Thornbury.
+A relative newcomer to Melbourne's crowded independent book scene, this little beauty busts open the hip suburb of Thornbury.
 Run by arts columnist Dan Rule and Monkhouse girl Justine Ellis, Perimeter is a champion of independent titles and short run goodies.
 If you love to gorge yourself on the most obscure design magus, these guys are most likely packing.

-Possibly Melbourne's kookiest book store, and definitely a contender for loveliest staff.
-Penny has run this joint opposite Windsor Station since time immemorial one suspects.
+Possibly Melbourne's kookiest bookstore, and definitely a contender for loveliest staff, Syber's has been running opposite Windsor Station since time immemorial, one suspects.
 A haven of second hand science fiction and fantasy novels, it’s also a hot spot for true crime and war history.
-Penny may runt the joint, but it's her cool cats who own it.
-True story: I once picked up a bundle of three awesome books and when my wallet proved empty, Penny told me forget about the money and just love them.
-Penny, we love you!